SymbioticLab/Infiniswap/README.md

 Infiniswap requires container-based environment.
 However, it has no dependency on LXC.
 Any container technologies that can limit memory resource and enable swapping should be feasible.
 We haven't tried Docker yet.
 If you find any problems when running infiniswap in a Docker environment, please contact us.

+3. Invalid parameters error when insert module?
+There are two ways of compiling infiniswap; using 1) inbox driver 2) Mellanox OFED When you use inbox driver, you can compile/link against kernel headers/modules.
+When you use Mellanox OFED, you need to compile/link against OFED headers/modules.
+This should be handled by configure file, and refer the Makefile that links OFED modules.

 Contact
 -----------